fiatjaf/nak/README.md

 install with `go install github.com/fiatjaf/nak@latest` or [download a binary](https://github.com/fiatjaf/nak/releases).

+or get the source with `git clone https://github.com/fiatjaf/nak` then install with `go install` or run with docker using `docker build -t nak . && docker run nak event`.

 ## what can you do with it?

 take a look at the help text that comes in it to learn all possibilities, but here are some: